adrianbrink/lol_store/README.md

     - add duration and match_id to postgres
     - add all involved summoners to summoner_queue
     - should only execute if the RateLimiter allows it
+6. enable continous deployment once the server works
+    - every push to development should trigger a build and on success it should merge it into master
+    - every update to master causes the production environment to change and deploy the new code

 # Potential development workflow